AldoMaine/Solutions/README.md

     A solution to the classic optimization problem of finding the most profitable route for a cargo ship.
 Sequential search and Binary search are implemented to solve a simple example.

 to be continued...

+## About me
+As a retired engineer, I enjoy finding solutions to a variety of problems.
+I also have an analytical side that leads me to search for a better understanding of the problem and find an optimal solution.
+This usually takes the form of a Python script or notebook.

+I've used a lot of computer languages, applications and tools in my career to implement solutions; from Fortran to MATLAB.
+A  colleague suggested I try a scientific distribution of Python.
+I found it easy to adopt and the numerical and analysis libraries are awesome.
+The IPython/Jupyter notebook makes it easy to share code, diagrams and text with others.
+I'm running a 64bit Anaconda distribution on Windows 10.